yairchu/yairchu.github.io/site/posts/c-plus-what.md

 They have clearly also used it in the PL/OS wars:

-* Make the best IDE for C++ (Visual Studio), gain users, and gradually break compatability with other implementations
+* Make Visual Studio the best IDE for C++, gain users, and gradually break compatability with other implementations
 * Code developed in the IDE will not work in other OSs, less software for those means users will keep preferring Windows
 * Profit!

 ### Complicated standards are bug prone

 We all know that programming is difficult.
 And standartisation is a form of programming.
-Relatively simple standards like the shapes and sizes of screws can be implemented successfully, but implementing a complicated standard like C++ without errors is not feasable.
+Relatively simple standards like the shapes and sizes of screws can be implemented successfully, but implementing a complicated standard like C++ without errors is unfeasable.

 ## What's next